Welcome to the Rites of Passage Social Movement!

 The villages are burning.
 Worldwide.
 An estimated $500 billion is spent yearly on teen dysfunctions in the U.S. alone: drug and alcohol abuse, teen pregnancy and STDs, school dropouts and expulsions, gang and property crimes, traffic accidents, ADD, ADHD, depression and violence…

 Culturally appropriate rites of passage and mentorship programs help solve these problems.
 It just might be the silver bullet for youth development.
-Our film tells an inspirational story showing people exactly why ritually guided rites of passage and mentorship are necessary for all young people.
+Our Rites of Passage film tells an inspirational story showing people exactly why ritually guided rites of passage and mentorship are necessary for all young people.
 It also offers the launching pad for a social movement that begins right when the lights come up for communities’ to begin co-creating programs for their own youth right then and there.

 - The Social Movement